trieloff/excelsior/README.md

               :dynamodb-crypt-key "secret"}
 ````

 Run `lein ring server` for a local instance running on port 3000.
 You need to have the configuration set as above, and (optionally) have `dynamodb-local` running in parallel.
+To make things easier, you can run one combined command: `lein dynamodb-local ring server`.